Eric Nost

 I research how data technologies inform environmental governance.
 New kinds of data-generating sensors and data-synthesizing algorithms are becoming central to everyday life and may prove transformational in policy too.
 A key challenge for geographers in the coming years is assessing these technologies’ promise to help society solve sustainability issues related to food security, climate change adaptation, and ecosystem services conservation.
 This will be done by understanding their human dimensions - their design, use, maintenance, and effects on society - alongside other governance trends such as marketization and metrification.
 It will involve understanding how these data systems came to be but also experimenting with them towards more just and equitable ends.

-My work contributes to the field of political ecology and is currently supported by SSHRC funding.
+My work contributes to the field of political ecology.
 I teach undergraduate courses in nature-society geography and mapping as well as graduate courses in research methods and in Guelph’s Master of Conservation Leadership program.
-I serve on the coordinating committee of the Environmental Data and Governance Initiative (EDGI), where we bring people together to analyze publicly available socio-environmental data and track the portrayal of climate change issues on the web.
+I am a member of the Environmental Data and Governance Initiative (EDGI), where we bring people together to analyze publicly available socio-environmental data and track the portrayal of climate change issues on the web.

 Projects